WalletScrutiny/WalletScrutinyCom/_hardware/safepals1.md

 features:

 ---

+**Update 2024-12-08:** Years later, no change to the source availability was found.

 The SafePal S1 can generate seed phrases upon setup, display and sign transactions, and claims to have a "100% offline air-gapped signing mechanism."